- Atrial fibrillation, or AFib, is a condition in which your heart doesn’t beat properly.

 Atrial fibrillation is also known as AF or AFib.
 It’s a condition in which your heart doesn’t beat normally.

 If you have AFib, the two upper chambers of your heart, known as your atria, beat out of rhythm with the lower chambers.
 As a result, your heart works harder, is less efficient, and doesn’t circulate blood properly throughout your body.

 Symptoms of AFib can include fatigue, weakness, and shortness of breath.

-The two most common complications of atrial fibrillation are stroke and heart failure, both of which can be fatal if not managed quickly and effectively.
+AFib is a serious diagnosis.
+While this condition isn’t fatal in itself, it can lead to potentially life-threatening complications.
+Two of the most common complications of AFib are stroke and heart failure, both of which can be fatal if not managed quickly and effectively.

-Warning signs of a stroke are often easily recognizable, and may include:
+The symptoms of a stroke are often easily recognizable.
+They can include:

 - sudden difficulty seeing, especially in only one eye

 - suddenly feelings of confusion or disorientation